edouardpagnier/react-light-i18n/README.md

 }
 ```

-You can also use seprated JSON file to store translations:
+You can also use separated JSON files to store your translations:

 ```javascript
 import I18n from 'react-light-i18n'